RohanAlexander/telling_stories_with_data/_book/01-introduction.md

 The process of our world becoming data necessarily involves measurement.
 Paradoxically, often those that do the measurement and are deeply immersed in the details have less trust in the data than those that are removed from it.
 Even seemingly clear tasks, such as measuring distance, defining boundaries, and counting populations, are surprisingly difficult in practice.
 Turning our world into data requires many decisions and imposes much error.
 Among many other considerations, we need to decide what will be measured, how accurately we will do this, and who will be doing the measurement.

-An important example of how something seemingly simple quickly becomes difficult is maternal mortality.
+> **Oh, you think we have good data on that!** An important example of how something seemingly simple quickly becomes difficult is maternal mortality.
 That refers to the number of women who die while pregnant, or soon after a termination, from a cause related to the pregnancy or its management [@matmortality].
 It is difficult but critical to turn the tragedy of such a death into cause-specific data because that helps mitigate future deaths.
 Some countries have well-developed civil registration and vital statistics (CRVS).
 These collect data about every death.
 But many countries do not have a CRVS and so not every death is recorded.
 Even if a death is recorded, defining a cause of death may be difficult, especially when there is a lack of qualified medical personal or equipment.
 Maternal mortality is especially difficult because there are typically many causes.
 Some CRVS have a checkbox on the form to specify whether the death should be counted as maternal mortality.
 But even some developed countries have only recently adopted this.
 For instance, it was only introduced in the US in 2003, and even in 2015 Alabama, California, and West Virginia had not adopted the standard question [@macdorman2018failure].

 We typically use various instruments to turn the world into data.
 In astronomy, the development of better telescopes, and eventually satellites and probes, enabled new understanding of other worlds.
 Similarly, we have new instruments for turning our own world into data being developed each day.
 Where once a census was a generational-defining event, now we have regular surveys, transactions data available by the second, and almost all interactions on the internet become data of some kind.
 The development of such instruments has enabled exciting new stories.